kamilakhtar015/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-This is Machine Learning base Movie Recommender System in which a dataset of 5000 movies has been used.
-The dataset is taken from Kaggle and it recommend 5 movies based on content recommendation method.
+This is a Machine Learning base Movie Recommender System with a dataset of 5000 movies.
+The dataset is taken from Kaggle and It recommends 5 movies based on the content recommendation method.